Helmholtz Resonator

 The peak shown in the spectrum represents the bottle's experimental resonance frequency, which is around 121 .

-To get an exact value of the resonance frequency we convert the signal into Fourier space.
-For this we can also use PeriodogramArray.
+To get an exact value of the resonance frequency, the signal is converted into Fourier space.
+For this, PeriodogramArray can also be used.

 Compute the power spectrum in decibels :